ImmoMakelaarVergelijker

 • Hypotheekwereld: banks generally apply a limit whereby your mortgage may amount to a maximum of 40-50% of your net income, with some margin for strong files.

-Lenders also look at a minimum living allowance: what you have left after all repayments to cover daily living costs (e.g. around €1,000 for a single person, around €1,200 for a couple, with an additional amount per child).
+Lenders also look at a minimum living allowance: what you have left after all repayments to cover daily living costs.
+As a general benchmark, this is around €1,000 for a single person and around €1,200 for a couple, with an additional amount per dependent child.
+Banks check this minimum remaining income independently of the percentage rule - both conditions must be satisfied simultaneously.

 In practice, this means: